Iceland to Greenland cruise guests hike over golden tundra above waterfalls & calm sea on a cloudy day.

 Payment & Cancellation

-In order to confirm this trip, a deposit of 25% of the total trip cost is required when booking 181 days or more prior to departure.
-A second deposit of 25% of trip cost is due 180 days prior to departure.
-Bookings made 180 days or less prior to departure require a deposit of 50% of total trip cost.
-The balance of the trip price is due 120 days prior to departure.
+In order to confirm this trip, a deposit of 25% of the total trip cost is required per person at time of booking.
+The balance of the trip price is due 120 days before the departure date.
+Special holiday payment and cancellation terms may apply.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

 Terms & Conditions